SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_letimer_interrupt/readme.md

-# Peripheral Examples - ADC Single LETIMER Interrupt #
+# Peripheral Examples - ADC Scan LETIMER Interrupt #

 ## Summary ##

-This project demonstrates using the ADC peripheral to take single-ended analog measurements using a single, external input, with conversions triggered periodically by LETIMER underflow interrupt.
+This project demonstrates using the ADC peripheral to take single-ended analog measurements of two external inputs, with conversions triggered periodically by LETIMER underflow interrupt.

 After the ADC and LETIMER peripherals are initialized, the LETIMER is started.
-When an LETIMER underflow event occurs, the LETIMER interrupt service routine is triggered, kicking off a one-shot ADC conversion.
-The ADC interrupt handler triggers once the conversion completes, stores the raw conversion value and calculated voltage to global variables, then finally clears the interrupt flag before returning execution to the main application loop.
+When an LETIMER underflow event occurs, the LETIMER interrupt service routine is triggered, kicking off an ADC converion of the scan table.
+The ADC interrupt handler triggers once the conversion completes, stores the calculated voltage to global buffer, then finally clears the interrupt flag before returning execution to the main application loop.

-NOTE: To modify this example to take a differential external measurement, the negative port and pin for scan table entries must change.
+NOTE: To modify this example to take a differential external measurement, the negative port and pin for scan table entries must be changed.
 To take a differential measurement, the analog multiplexer selection must consist of one EVEN ABUS channel and one ODD ABUS channel.

 ## Peripherals used ##